 LIIT vs HIIT: Which One Should You Choose?

 Both interval workouts have their own distinctions but should still be used wisely.
-For example, HIIT lovers should avoid doing these workouts right before bedtime because they require much energy and interfere with sleep quality.
-However, for people with an injury who cannot perform HIIT, then LIIT may still be a good option.
-In the end, it’s all about finding what works best for you based on your goals and health status.
+For example, HIIT lovers should avoid doing these workouts right before bedtime because they require energy and interfere with sleep quality.
+However, for people with an injury who cannot perform HIIT, LIIT may still be a good option.
+Ultimately, it’s about finding what works best for you based on your goals and health status.

 In general, both types of interval training have their own benefits if performed properly.
 The most important thing is to make sure you try them out while staying safe and getting the most from your workouts!